PrairieLearn/PrairieLearn/docs/workspaces/index.md

         },
         # A question file can also be added by using its path in the question instead of its contents
         {"name": "provided.txt", "questionFile": "clientFilesQuestion/provided.txt"},
-        # A file can also be added by using its path in the serverFilesCourse
+        # A file can also be added by using its path in serverFilesCourse
         {"name": "course.txt", "serverFilesCourseFile": "data.txt"},
         # To make an empty file, set `contents` to None or an empty string
         {"name": "empty.txt", "contents": None}